-Ensuring the inclusion of historically underrepresented groups in clinical trials requires a multipronged approach along with consistent effort and prioritization.
-PCC CTO will be piloting an AI prescreening program aimed at identifying trial candidates in an effort to improve efficiency but also eliminate implicit bias.
+LESSONS LEARNED & FUTURE DIRECTIONS Ensuring the inclusion of historically underrepresented groups in clinical trials requires a multipronged approach, along with consistent effort and prioritization.
+The PCC CTO is piloting an AI prescreening program aimed at identifying trial candidates to improve efficiency, but also to eliminate implicit bias.
 To further enhance patient access to clinical trials, inclusion of Long Island and Brooklyn campuses will be a standard part of the conversation in all future trial discussions.
-Building on the success of expanded enrollment and the broader catchment area, it is crucial to maintain strong partnerships with pharmaceutical sponsors to ensure trials reflect the diverse patient populations of all campuses.
+Building on the success of expanded enrollment area, it is crucial to maintain strong partnerships with pharmaceutical sponsors to ensure trials reflect the diverse patient populations of all campuses.
 Engaging with sponsors early in the planning process to prioritize multi-campus participation and using enrollment data to demonstrate the benefits of increased patient diversity for trial results and drug development will be essential.
 We anticipate continued growth and expansion at our Long Island and Brooklyn sites, with a sustained focus on ensuring equitable access and diverse enrollment in clinical trials.